MrSufferer/blink/README.md

 - Privacy
     - In case you don't want to share your on-chain financial status
 - Social and Email
-    - Send Plinks at scale via email, twitter, discord etc.,
+    - Send Blinks at scale via email, twitter, discord etc.,
 - In Real Life
-    - Distribute Plinks via QR Code or NFC Tags at in person events.
+    - Distribute Blinks via QR Code or NFC Tags at in person events.
 - Cross-chain
     - You can deposit tokens from any chains to Solana.